Please make sure that you’ve booked your return your journey, if you haven’t already, you can use the links below.

 Please note we do not take any responsibility for the safety of your vehicle.

 The Gidjuum Gulganyi Walk has been designed as a 4 day, 3 night hike.
 Some people are opting to do it in 3 days and 2 nights.
 We don't recommend this but if you do, the shuttle bus service is designed around people doing it in 4 days not 3.
-The shuttle leaves the Minyon Falls area at 11:30am.
-This does not give you much time if you want to do it in 3 days to catch the shuttle.
-You can request a special shuttle, but this will cost extra.
+We have two shuttles departing the Minyon Falls area, one at 11:30, another at 15:00.

-The Gidjuum Gulganyi Walk officially ends at Minyon Falls which is 6kms from Campsite 3,about 1-2 hours walk.
-We reckon the nicest way to finish the walk is with the Minyon Loop to Minyon Grass, which is an extra 6 kms which will add an extra2-3 hours, depending on how fast you walk (it is hillier than the 6km to Minyon Falls).
+The Gidjuum Gulganyi Walk officially ends at Minyon Falls which is 6kms from Campsite 3, about 1-2 hours walk.
+We reckon the nicest way to finish the walk is with the Minyon Loop to Minyon Grass, which is an extra 6 kms which will add an extra 2-3 hours, depending on how fast you walk (it is hillier than the 6km to Minyon Falls).
 So, if you add the extra 6 km to Minyon Grass, it could mean your walk on day 4 is 3-5 hours depending on how fast you walk.
-You will need to be at Minyon Grass by 11:35am.
-This means depending on how fast you walk, you’ll need to leave Camp 3 by 6:30am -8:00am.
-Our pick-up time of 11:30 and 11:35 suits most people.
-If on the day you change your mind for your pickup place, just call the driver Andy 0490 183 424 and let him know.
+You will need to be at Minyon Grass by 11:35am or 15:05.
+This means depending on how fast you walk, you’ll need to leave Camp 3 by 6:30am -8:00am to make the 11:35 shuttle or by 9:00 to catch the 15:05 shuttle.
+If on the day you change your mind for your pickup place, just call Wendy 0405275743 and let her know.

 Please be prepared for the weather, this is the Northern Rivers and we get over 2000mm of rain a year.
 It is your responsibility to check the weather forecast before you depart and ensure you have appropriate wet, windy, cold, hot weather gear depending on the conditions.
 When it is wet there is a chance the leeches will be present.
 We suggest you spray your boots and lower legs with tropical strength insect repellent.
 This should help keep them from bothering you, too much.